-If you're a high achiever or a student and you need to be in a high performance state all day, fasting might get in the way.
+If you're a high achiever or a student and you need to be in a high-performance state all day, fasting might get in the way.
 A practical way to fast without sacrificing mental performance (or dealing with hunger) is to have a cup of Bulletproof Coffee (coffee with 2 tablespoons of MCT oil and 2 tablespoons of grass-fed butter) when you wake.

 The fats from the butter will keep you sated and provide a smooth energy through the day.
-The MCT oil has been shown to boosts your metabolic rate up to 12% too.
+The MCT oil has been shown to boosts your metabolic rate by up to 12% too.

-Unless you intentionally try to over eat your daily caloric needs at your dinner, it'll be difficult to go over-board with one meal at night.
+Unless you intentionally try to over-eat your daily caloric needs at your dinner, it'll be difficult to go overboard with one meal at night.

 Wrapping UpExtremism leads you down into a trap when it comes to dieting, especially when it comes to the Holidays.
 Rigid dieters often feel a sense of accomplishment early on, but after enough missed Holidays due to abstaining, they realized that the extra 300 calories maybe didn't make any difference to their diet.
 But, it meant a lot more to their social lives.

 The Holiday season is about celebrating, thankfulness and spending time with the people you care about.
 In doing so, your fitness lifestyle doesn't have to fall off the deep end in the midst.
-With these 10 strategies you can regain the ability to enjoy the Holidays AND still pursue your fitness goals.
+With these 10 strategies, you can regain the ability to enjoy the Holidays AND still pursue your fitness goals.
 Yes, you can have your cake and have your abs show too.

 References1) Sleep restriction leads to increased activation of brain regions sensitive to food stimuli. - PubMed - NCBI. (n.d.).